Explore your future in history

 Deadline extended!
 Apply by Oct.
 15!

 This intern will develop 10 to 20 instructional units for schools using the KHS collections.
 These units, aligned with Common Core for English Language Arts and 21st Century Learning and Innovation Skills, will include object-, image- and document-analysis activities to be used by teachers in the classroom and museum galleries.
 Training is provided at the beginning of the internship.

 The internship is a minimum of 150 hours but the exact time frame and schedule will be mutually determined by the supervisor and the successful candidate.

 You must currently be enrolled in an accredited college or university as an undergraduate (junior or senior standing) or a graduate student.
 The internship is available for those interested in class credit and those just seeking more experience in the museum field.

 - The internship will be completed by May 2015.

 KHS is seeking two paid interns to assist on different types of digital projects that will help the Special Collections and Library staff provide better access to collections.
 Graduate and undergraduate students interested in the use of technology in library and museum work will be considered.
 You must have experience with digital media (if you own a smartphone, this job is for you).
 An interest in KHS’s mission and a willingness to learn more about it are necessary.

 - Create descriptive information (metadata) to help researchers find these images

-- Post the images on the web for easier public access.
+- Post them on the web for easier public access

-Successful interns will gain work experience in a unique, special collection library setting and increase their knowledge of how a library uses digital projects to reach and assist users.
+Successful interns will gain work experience in a unique, special collections library setting and increase their knowledge of how a library uses digital projects to reach and assist users.